bsherin/tactic/docs/Tile-Commands.rst

         advance, the name of one of your resources.

         Finally, there are alternatives to all of these command in the object-oriented interface.
-For example `Library.lists[list_name]` returns the corresponding list from the users library.
+For example ``Library.lists[list_name]`` returns the corresponding list from the users library.

-        Synonyms: ``gulist``, ``gufunc``, ``guclass``, ``gucol`` for get_user_list, get_user_function, get_user_class, and get_user_collection respectively.
+        Synonyms: ``gulist``, ``gufunc``, ``guclass``, ``gucol`` for ``get_user_list``, ``get_user_function``, ``get_user_class``, and ``get_user_collection`` respectively.

     .. py:method:: html_table(data, title=None, click_type="word-clickable", sortable=True, sidebyside=False, has_header=True, max_rows=None, header_style=None, body_style=None, column_order=None, include_row_labels=True)

-        Returns html for a table. ``data`` can be given in a number of forms.
+        Returns html for a table.

+        :param many data: Can be given in a number of forms.
 It can be a a pandas DataFrame, a list of dicts, an nltk FreqDist, a list of lists, a dict, or a pandas Series.
             If the data is a dict or a Series, the table produced has two columns, one corresponding to the keys, the other to the values.

-        *title* is an optional title.
+        :param str title: An optional title.

-        *click_type* can be can be ``"word-clickable"``,
+        :param str click_type: Can be ``"word-clickable"``,
             ``"element-clickable"``, or ``"row-clickable"``.
 If it’s word-clickable
             or element-clickable, then every cell in the table is assigned the corresponding class, and hence will lead to generating a TileWordClick or TileElementClick event when clicked.
 If the click_type is row-clickable, then the row is assigned a row-clickable class (and will lead to the generation of TileRowClick events.)
 These various events can then be handled by the appropriate handlers in a tile:
             ``handled_tile_word_click``, ``handle_tile_element_click``, or
             ``handle_tile_row_click``.

-        If *sortable* is True, then the header can be clicked to sort by a column.
+        :param bool sortable: If True, then the header can be clicked to sort by a column.

-        If *sidebyside* is False, then the table will expand to take up the entire width available.
+        :param bool sidebyside: If False, then the table will expand to take up the entire width available.

-        *has_header* only matters if data is in the form of a list of lists.
+        :param bool has_header: This only matters if data is in the form of a list of lists.
 If it is True, and the data is in the form of a list of lists, then the first list is treates as headers.

-        *max_rows* specifies the max number of rows to be included in the table.
+        :param bool max_rows: Specifies the max number of rows to be included in the table.
 It only matters if the data is a dataframe, a list of dicts or a FreqDist.

+        :param str header_style:
-        ``header_style`` and ``body_style`` are optional styles that will be applied to header cells and body cells respectively.
+        :param str body_style: Optional styles that will be applied to header cells and body cells respectively.

-        If *column_order* is not None, then it specifies an order for the columns.
+        :param list column_order: If not None, then it specifies an order for the columns.
 It only matters if *data* is a DataFrame or a list of dicts.

-        *include_row_labels* only matters if *data* is a DataFrame or a list of dicts.
+        :param bool include_row_labels: Only matters if *data* is a DataFrame or a list of dicts.
 If *data* is a DataFrame, then the row labels will be included as the first column in the table.
 If it is a list of dicts, then the rows will be numbered.

     .. py:method:: build_html_table_from_data_list(data_list, title=None, click_type="word-clickable", sortable=True, sidebyside=False, has_header=True header_style=None, body_style=None)